hvnbool/KnapsackProblem/README.md

 # Troubleshooting
 ## FAQ
 Q: Why is the quantity of available items limited to 40 items?
 A: It may take a lot of time to calculate the result if there are many available items.
-Besides, it is a Even with 40 available items it might take a lot of time to calculate the result.
+Besides, it is a university task, so input data with a high quantity of available items is not expected.

 Q: Why the interface looks so inattractive?
 A: The program was implemented for our university task.
 The focus in the task was on the algorithm, not the GUI, so we weren't developing it much.